AmberVenema98/HVA-IoT-Manuals/nodeMCU-Ventilator-Manual.md

 ![Write action message](image/ActionField.jpg)

-The If This Then That has been completed.
-Choose for the free trial or subscribe.
-Of you choose for the free plan you can always cancel your subscription before you have to pay.
-So choose the right plan for yourself.
+The If This Then That setup is complete.
+You can either start a free trial or subscribe.
+If you choose for the free plan, you can cancel anytime before being charged.
+Be sure to select the plan that best suits your needs.

 ![IFTTT Try for free](image/TryFree.jpg)

-After the subscription you can change your title if you want and than click on 'Finish'
+After your selected subscription you can change the title of the IFTTT Applet if you want and than click on 'Finish'.

 ![Finish IFTTT Applet](image/FinishIFTTT.jpg)